Matthew Smallwood

 Matthew Smallwood, (born Middlewick 15 February 1614; died 26 April 1683), was Dean of Lichfield from 1671 until his death.

 Smallwood was educated at Brasenose College, Oxford.
 He was Chaplain to Charles II and Canon of St Paul's.
 He held livings in the City of London (St Martin Orgar), Halsall and Gawsworth.

+He married Theophania Coningsby (b.
+4 February 1625), daughter of Thomas Coningsby, Lord of North-Mims, Hertfordshire, and Martha Button, on 28 May 1650 in St Giles-without-Cripplegate, London.
+They had the following children: